wp-plugins/woocommerce-show-attributes/readme.txt

 3. The attributes under the product name on the Customer's Order Details page on the front end.

 == Changelog ==

+= 1.4.2 =
+* New - The attribute values in the emails are now vertically aligned.
+* New - New option to show attribute terms as links.
+This only applies to Global Attributes.
+Global Attributes are created in Products -> Attributes.
+* Fix - Output attributes as comma separated list instead of separate lines.
+* Fix - Weight and Dimensions would not show up in locations enabled by the settings, unless the option the Show Attributes in that location was also enabled.

 = 1.4.1 =
 * Fix - Avoid PHP errors when calling get_attributes.